vintagetoolpatch/vintagetoolpatch.github.io/_posts/2024-06-02-chisel-holder.md

 ![Chisel Holder](/assets/images/chiselholder/36.jpg)

 The parts ready for assembly.
 I pre-finished the body and the inside faces of the long sides, as once assembled, these will be hard to reach.
+Worth mentioning that during testing I noticed some fibres beginning to tear out on the underside where the ball catch hit.
+I added a steep 1mm bevel to the underside and that seemed to take care of it.

 ![Chisel Holder](/assets/images/chiselholder/37.jpg)